Lorti/manu.ninja/_posts/2017-09-26-game-loop-with-rxjs-5-immutable-js.md

 This is the first part in a series on creating a game with RxJS 5, Immutable.js and three.js.
 We'll look into how to create a basic game loop, which serves as a starting point for further development of the game project.

-You can play with the game loop on [CodePen], or have a look at the full [Corsair] game, which we're going to develop in this series.
-All parts of the series are listed in [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js], if you want to read them.
-Now let's dive right into it, by creating the first stream.
+You can test the game loop on [CodePen], or take a look at the full [Corsair] game, which we're going to develop in this series.
+All parts of the series will be listed in my [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js], if you want to read them.

+Let's dive right into it by creating the first stream.
+We'll first concentrate on RxJS and afterwards add Immutable.js.

-## Creating an observable for the game's clock
+## Creating an RxJS observable for the game's clock

-Load RxJS and Immutable.js from a CDN, as in my CodePen examples, or install and import their npm packages.
+Load RxJS and Immutable.js from a CDN, as in the CodePen examples, or install and import their npm packages.

 ```js
 npm install immutable rxjs --save
 ```

-We'll first concentrate on RxJS itself, without using Immutable.js.
-The clock for our game should be a stream that constantly emits values, to keep the game running.
-To achieve this we use the `Observable.interval()`{:.js} method, which returns an observable that emits an infinite sequence of numbers.
+The clock for our game should be a stream that constantly emits values, keeping the game running.
+To achieve this we use the `Observable.interval()`{:.js} creation operator, which returns an observable that emits an infinite sequence of numbers.

-The method accepts a Scheduler, which we can use to emit a value on each animation frame.
-This equals to 60 fps, except for when computation is slow, for example on low battery or other processes that slow down your computer.
+The method accepts a Scheduler.
+We can pass `Scheduler.animationFrame` so that the stream emits a value on each animation frame.
+This equals to 60 fps, except for when computation is slow.
+That can be the case when your device is running on low battery or other processes slow down your computer.

 ```js
 const clock = Rx.Observable
   .interval(0, Rx.Scheduler.animationFrame);
 ```

-We can therefore not be sure, that exactly 16.667 ms have passed since the last value of our stream.
-This is where our clock's `delta`{:.js} value comes in, telling us how much time has passed.
-This can then be used to adapt animations or interpolations in our game.
+Therefore we can't be sure that exactly 16.667 ms have passed since the last value of our stream.
+This is where our clock's `delta`{:.js} value comes in, telling us exactly how much time has passed.
+This can then be used to slow down or speed up animations and adapt interpolations in our game.

-The `scan()`{:.js} operator is a perfect fit for our `delta`{:.js} value.
+The `scan()`{:.js} transformation operator is a perfect fit for our `delta`{:.js} value.
 It applies an accumulator function to the stream and works similar to `reduce()`{:.js} in plain JavaScript.
-To get an accurate value we use `performance.now()`{:.js}.
+To get an accurate measurement we have to use `performance.now()`{:.js}.
 Unlike `Date.now()`{:.js} the timestamps returned by `performance.now()`{:.js} are not limited to one-millisecond resolution.
 Instead, they are accurate to five thousandths of a millisecond.

 ```js
 const state = {